What types of Peer Support certifications are there in Texas?

 - An associate’s degree or higher from an accredited college or university AND at least two years of work experience as a peer specialist.

-Which Certification is right for me?
+Which Certification Is Right for Me?

 You can become dual-certified if you have lived experiences in both fields or choose the area that appeals to you the most.